 Note: You are advised to charge the battery before retiring for the day.
-Allowing the battery to charge overnight before traveling enables you to start the next day with a fully charged battery.
+Charging the battery overnight before traveling enables you to start the next day with a fully charged battery.

 Checking the battery level

 The Windows Power Meter indicates the current battery level.
 Rest the cursor over the battery/power icon on the taskbar to see the battery's present charge level.